Free YouTube Title Tester — A/B Score Titles Before You Publish

 Is the YouTube Title Tester free?

 Yes.
-The tester is free with no sign-up — you get 5 title tests per hour per IP.
-Submitting your email unlocks 15 tests per hour plus a title-formula cheat sheet.
-JustShoot itself is a paid product (plans from ₹499/month with a 7-day free trial), but this tool stays free.
+Testing is free with no sign-up — 5 title tests per hour per IP.
+Submitting your email unlocks 15 tests per hour plus an emailed PDF of 10 alternative title variants for your topic.
+JustShoot itself is a paid product (plans from ₹499/month with a ₹0 7-day trial), but this tool stays free.

 How long should a YouTube title be?